For 24 Hour Response – Dial 911

 - Gateway Health Plan – 800-392-114

 Veteran’s Adm.
 Medical Center – 800-362-8262

 Clarion Psychiatric Center – 800-253-4906 www.clarioncenter.com 24/7 Assessment & Referrals for Admission — Free.
 Can also take a Direct admission from a mental health or healthcare professional.
-For Children/Adolescents/Adults with Behavior Disorders; Anxiety & Panic Disorders; Depression; Extremem Anger; Bipolar Disorder; Paranoi; Mood Disorders; Schizophrenia/Hallucinations/Delusions; Suyicidal Thoughts or Actions; Family Conflict; Trauma-Emotional, Physical, & Sexual; Adjustment & Grief Reactions; Other Mental Health Problems
+For Children/Adolescents/Adults with Behavior Disorders; Anxiety & Panic Disorders; Depression; Extreme Anger; Bipolar Disorder; Paranoia; Mood Disorders; Schizophrenia/Hallucinations/Delusions; Suicidal Thoughts or Actions; Family Conflict; Trauma-Emotional, Physical, & Sexual; Adjustment & Grief Reactions; Other Mental Health Problems